Skip to Content

 2. A Handheld Portable Fan

-Another thing we noticed locals using on the daily were handheld fans.
+Another thing we noticed locals using on the daily were handheld fans, like this one on Amazon.
 These were a GAME CHANGER!

 And I’m not talking the traditional Japanese fans, though we saw people with those too, but they’re not as effective.
 Plus, you’re exerting energy which heats you up, just to cool off.